-- If you do not have an immersion blender: We recommend putting the beans, tomato paste, and 1/3 cup diced tomatoes in your Vitamix or other blender / food processor with 4-6 cups warm water and add to the rest of the hot water in your pot after pureed.
+- If you do not have an immersion blender: We recommend putting the white beans, tomato paste, and 1/3 cup diced tomatoes in your Vitamix or other blender / food processor with 4-6 cups warm water and add it to the rest of the hot water in your pot after pureed.

 - Add the rest of the ingredients and bring back to a boil for about 5 minutes.